Setting up your homepage with Pacific

 To add a video, start by giving your section an optional Heading at the top.

-Next, copy the Video URL from YouTube or Vimeo and paste it into the theme editor.
+Next, copy the Video URL from YouTube and paste it into the theme editor.
 Choose a Video screenshot (1080 x 640px .jpgs are recommended!) to display when the video isn't playing, then specify your Text shade, Heading, Button text, and Link.

 The Blog posts section allows you to display images and text from your two most recent posts.
 To specify the "preview" text that appears for each post, we suggest using Shopify’s excerpt function, which you'll find in the post editor under Online store>Blog posts.